nuuuwan/news_lk3_data/README.md

 In response to an inquiry from Ada Derana, he confirmed that the swearing-in ceremony is slated to take place after the Parliament convenes at 9:30 am this morning.

-The ‘Samagi Jana Balawegaya’ (SJB) party has decided to nominate former Member of Parliament Mr. Mujibur Rahman to fill the National List MP position left vacant by the disqualification of former State Minister Diana Gamage from holding a parliamentary seat.
+The ‘Samagi Jana Balawegaya’ (SJB) party has decided to nominate former Member of Parliament Mujibur Rahman to fill the National List MP position left vacant by the disqualification of former State Minister Diana Gamage from holding a parliamentary seat.

 However, the Sri Lanka Women Parliamentarians’ Caucus has called for the appointment of a suitable woman to fill Diana Gamage’s vacant seat.